FruitbatM/airmed-doc-app/TESTING.md

 Verify administrator can delete doctor profile and once deleted, doctor is removed from the database.

 **Expected Result:**
-An admistrator can delete doctor's profile from dashboard page
+An administrator can delete doctor's profile from dashboard page

 **Actual Result:**
-An admistrator can delete doctor's profile from dashboard page
+An administrator can delete doctor's profile from dashboard page

 **Pass/Fail:**
 Pass